Financial Planning

 Whether you’re looking to create your first financial plan or get a second opinion on one you already have – it’s free to talk

-An interview with wealth planner Isabel Barrow, director, financial planning at Edelman Financial Engines
+An interview with Isabel Barrow, Director, Financial Planning at Edelman Financial Engines.

-If you sold a home last year, you may be wondering how it will impact the amount of taxes you will owe this year.
-Barrow offers some valuable insights to help you be aware of potential tax implications* so you can plan for what’s to come.
+If you sold a home last year, you may be wondering how it will impact the amount of taxes you will owe this tax year.
+With an unpredictable real estate market, understanding the intricacies of real estate capital gains tax is more important than ever.
+Isabel Barrow offers valuable insights to help you be aware of potential tax implications so you can plan for what’s to come and possibly avoid unexpected tax liabilities.

 Q: How does a home sale impact the amount of taxes you will owe?